Regomoditsoe/printf/README.md

 # Implementing print
 ## Group project

-Write a function that produces output according to a format.
+Write a function that produces output according to a format

 Prototype: int _printf(const char *format, ...);